checkmarx-ts/CxUtils/CxFlowDemoInstance/README.md

 In the `application-general.yml` file, there are several configuration fields with `# TODO:` comments that must be configured prior to executing Cx-Flow.
 For a simple demonstration environment, the other configuration options can be left unmodified.

+### Workflow Configurations for the Included application-*.yml Examples

+* **application-general.yml** - This configuration uses GitHub as source control and Jira as the issue tracker.

+* **application-github+ado.yml** - This configuration uses GitHub as source control and Azure DevOps as the issue tracker.

 ## Step 2: Run the Cx-Flow and Jira Server Containers

 The powershell script `run_cxflow+jira_server.ps1` will start a Docker instance of Jira and a Cx-Flow webhook server.
 The Jira data is persisted to a local disk so that the Jira contents survives across restarts.
 Note that the Jira evaluation license is only for 30 days.
 If the license expires, all that is required is to delete the local Jira data and restart the containers.